fargolo/stat-learn/fisher/zeta-zeros.md

 $$\zeta(s) = \frac{\Gamma(1-s)}{2\pi i} \oint_{\gamma} \frac{u^{s-1}}{e^{-u} -1}$$

+The value of $Re(\not Tr_{0})=\frac{1}{2}$ is a direct consequence of preserving cycles (connectedness) in the topological space under the operations defined for the Riemann $\zeta$.
+We demonstrate the unique value of $Re(\not Tr_{0})$ can be derived from complex analysis using displacement derivatives of the arc $\theta$ of $Im(s)=\theta i$ (Fesenko poles) or through percolation theory on the lattice of the complex plane.

+Ultimately, interpolating numbers of the harmonic series and the natural logarithm over infinitesimal intervals reflects Cantor's theorem on the cardinality of the continuum and the diagonal argument.
+Merten's and Brun's theorems proves a lower bound to measure on the interpolation of operators in Riemann $\zeta$.
+This identifies the spiral $R$ containing the target orbits $s = \frac{1}{2} + \theta i$ as the only element of $S$ satisfying the solution conditions.

 We outline a proof relating the definition of the Riemann Zeta function to the *Riesz-Thorin theorem* on the interporlation of operators and *Cantor's theorem* on the cardinality of the continuum.
+The assertion holds accepting Euclidian geometry for unitary vector products, including the $5_{th}$ axiom.

-The argument is presented, along demonstration of non-trivial or unexplored identities.
+The argument is presented, along with a brief demonstration including non-trivial or unexplored identities.
 Further discussion ilustrate known identities with peculiar geometrical meaning under the proposed homeomorphisms.

 ## Homeomorphisms of $\zeta$